PrimeDAO/prime-deals-dapp/README.md

 # Prime Deals dApp
 Prime Deals is an Interface for DAO to DAO interactions, such as token swaps, joint venture provision, and joint venture formation.
-An introduction to Prime Deals [TODO: ADD LINK](link-to-introduction).
+An introduction to Prime Deals can be found [here](https://deals.prime.xyz/documentation/GETTINGSTARTED).

 This prime-deals-dapp repository contains in its master branch the web user interface for the Prime Deals website that is deployed to https://deals.prime.xyz.

+Smart contracts have their own repository [here](https://github.com/PrimeDAO/deals-contracts).

+User documentation can be found at https://deals.prime.xyz/documentation/

 ## Development